Table of Contents

-Here are some reasons why you should take a road trip across Canada (preferably this summer or in early fall when the weather is beautiful).
+Here are some reasons why you should take a road trip across Canada, or part of it.
+I recommend going in the summer or early fall.

 Why Road Trip Across Canada?
 You Decide

 Some of my best road trip memories came from taking detours and other routes.
-Whether it’s seeing the Icefield Parkway in Alberta or detouring to Moose Jaw, Saskatchewan (yes that’s the town’s name) instead of taking the usual route I do when visiting my family in Saskatchewan detours are what make memories, and road trips special.
+Whether it’s seeing the Icefield Parkway in Alberta or detouring to Moose Jaw, Saskatchewan (yes that’s the town’s name) instead of the usual route I take when visiting my family in Saskatchewan, the detours are what make memories, and road trips special.

 You See More